Fast and simple inner-loop algorithms of static / dynamic BLP estimations: Dynamic BLP model

 \subsection{Algorithm}

-The overall estimation algorithm is similar to the static BLP: In the case of dynamic BLP, we should solve for $\delta$ satisfying equations (\ref{eq:S_j_dynamic_BLP})-(\ref{eq:V_dynamic_BLP}) given $\mu$.\footnote{Unlike the static BLP models, there is no guarantee that $\delta$ satisfying (\ref{eq:S_j_dynamic_BLP})-(\ref{eq:V_dynamic_BLP}) is unique.
+The overall estimation algorithm is similar to the static BLP: As for dynamic BLP, we should solve for $\delta$ satisfying equations (\ref{eq:S_j_dynamic_BLP})-(\ref{eq:V_dynamic_BLP}) given $\mu$.\footnote{Unlike the static BLP models, there is no guarantee that $\delta$ satisfying (\ref{eq:S_j_dynamic_BLP})-(\ref{eq:V_dynamic_BLP}) is unique.
 If multiple $\delta$ satisfying these equations exist, we should adopt $\delta$ with the lowest GMM objective.} As in the static BLP, we focus on efficient algorithms for solving for $\delta$ satisfying (\ref{eq:S_j_dynamic_BLP})-(\ref{eq:V_dynamic_BLP}) given $\mu$.

-Here, we consider a setting of a nonstationary environment, where consumers have perfect foresight on the state transition of $\Omega_{t}$, and $\Omega_{t}$ remains constant after the terminal period $T$.\footnote{Similar specification was considered in \citet{conlon2012dynamic}.
+Here, we examine a nonstationary environment, where consumers have perfect foresight on the state transition of $\Omega_{t}$, and $\Omega_{t}$ remains constant after the terminal period $T$.\footnote{Similar specification was considered in \citealp{gowrisankaran2012dynamics} and \citet{conlon2012dynamic}.
 Analogous specification was used in \citet{igami2017estimating} in the context of dynamic discrete games.
 Besides, regarding consumer expectations except for the terminal period, we can relax the assumption of perfect foresight to rational expectations where consumer expectations are on average correct.
 For details, see the discussion in \citet{fukasawa2024lightbulb}.
-The assumption of rational expectation has been applied in \citet{kalouptsidi2020linear} and empirical studies cited therein. } Though the specification differs from the one under inclusive value sufficiency, which has been applied in many previous studies (e.g., \citealp{gowrisankaran2012dynamics}), the algorithm under the current specification is relatively simple and is the basis of algorithms under alternative specifications.
-Besides, we consider a setting where the values of $\left\{ Pr_{it}(x_{it})\right\} _{x_{it}\in\chi,t=1,\cdots,T}$ are known, to make clear the essence of the algorithm.
-In Section \ref{subsec:Numerical-Dynamic-BLP-model}, we allow for the case where the values of $\left\{ Pr_{it}(x_{it})\right\} _{x_{it}\in\chi,t=1,\cdots,T}$ are unknown.
+The assumption of rational expectation has been applied in \citet{kalouptsidi2020linear} and empirical studies cited therein. } Although this specification differs from the one under inclusive value sufficiency, widely applied in earlier studies (e.g., \citealp{gowrisankaran2012dynamics}), the algorithm under the current specification is relatively simple and is the basis of algorithms under alternative specifications.
+Besides, we consider a setting where the values of $\left\{ Pr_{it}(x_{it})\right\} _{x_{it}\in\chi,t=1,\cdots,T}$ are known, to clarify the algorithm's essence.
+In Section \ref{subsec:Numerical-Dynamic-BLP-model}, we address cases where the values of $\left\{ Pr_{it}(x_{it})\right\} _{x_{it}\in\chi,t=1,\cdots,T}$ are unknown.

 Equations (\ref{eq:S_j_dynamic_BLP}), (\ref{eq:S_0_dynamic_BLP}), and (\ref{eq:V_dynamic_BLP}) imply $V$ is the solution of $V=\Phi^{V,\gamma}(V)\ \ \forall\gamma\in\mathbb{R}$, where

 Here, we define a function $\Psi_{V\delta\rightarrow V}^{\gamma}:B_{V}\times B_{\delta}\rightarrow B_{V}$ such that: